DCC-EX/dcc-ex.github.io/docs/reference/hardware/servo-module.rst

 You can use the servo to control turnouts, semaphore signals, engine shed doors, and other layout components, to make your layout more dynamic and exciting.
-In the picture below, you can see a servo mounted below the baseboard with a piece of wire passing through the baseboard, to operates a turnout.
+In the picture below, you can see a servo mounted below the baseboard with a piece of wire passing through a slot cut in the baseboard, to operate a turnout.

 .. image:: ../../_static/images/i2c/TurnoutServoMount.jpg
    :alt: Servo mount to operate a turnout
    :scale: 60%

 And in the next picture you can see a servo that operates a semaphore signal.
-The signal, and its mounting bracket, were 3d-printed on a Creality Ender-3 printer.
+The signal, and its servo mounting bracket, were 3d-printed on a Creality Ender-3 printer.

 .. image:: ../../_static/images/i2c/SemaphoreSignal.jpg
    :alt: Servo mount to operate a Semaphore Signal